Ulmus minor 'Viminalis Stricta': Description

 A tree of narrow and "very rigid" growth.
-A herbarium leaf-specimen shows a leaf resembling that of the type tree, 'Viminalis' (see External links below).
+A herbarium leaf-specimen shows a leaf resembling that of the type tree, 'Viminalis'.

 Pests and diseases

 Trees of the U. minor 'Viminalis' group are very susceptible to Dutch elm disease.

 Cultivation

 No specimens are known to survive.
 There was a 'Viminals Stricta' at Kew Gardens in the early 20th century.

 Non-ornamental trees identified as Melville's U. × viminalis and matching the form of 'Stricta' occur in East Anglia.